Strom Thurmond: Party switch

-Early 1970s
+1970s

 In 1970, African-Americans constituted about 30 percent of South Carolina's population.
 After the Voting Rights Act of 1965, African Americans were legally protected in exercising their constitutional rights to register and vote in South Carolina.
 Thurmond appointed Thomas Moss, an African American, to his Senate staff in 1971.
 It has been described as the first such appointment by a member of the South Carolina congressional delegation (it was incorrectly reported by many sources as the first senatorial appointment of an African American, but Mississippi Senator Pat Harrison had hired clerk-librarian Jesse Nichols in 1937).
 In 1983, Thurmond supported legislation to make the birthday of Martin Luther King Jr. a federal holiday.
 In South Carolina, the honor was diluted; until 2000 the state offered employees the option to celebrate this holiday or substitute one of three Confederate holidays instead.
 Despite this, Thurmond never explicitly renounced his earlier views on racial segregation.

 In January 1970, Thurmond asserted that he would work "to reverse the unreasonable and impractical decisions of the Supreme Court", as well as assist with the appointment of "sound judges" and uphold the Nixon administration's position for resumption of tax‐exempt status among all private schools.
 In a 1970 speech, Thurmond called on Japan to increase defense spending and take a larger role in resisting communism in Asia.
 Thurmond also defended the Vietnam policy of the Nixon administration, saying that the president was making the best of the situation that he had inherited from Kennedy and Johnson while admitting he personally favored a total victory in the war.
-On April 11, 1971, Thurmond called for the exoneration of William Calley following his conviction of participating in the My Lai Massacre, stating that the "victims at Mylai were casualties to the brutality of war" and Calley had acted off of order.
+On April 11, 1971, Thurmond called for the exoneration of William Calley following his conviction of participating in the My Lai massacre, stating that the "victims at Mylai were casualties to the brutality of war" and Calley had acted off of order.
 Calley's petition for habeas corpus was granted three years later, in addition to his immediate release from house arrest.
 In January 1975, Thurmond and William Scott toured South Vietnam, Thurmond receiving a medal from President of South Vietnam Nguyễn Văn Thiệu.
 The award was seen as part of an attempt by South Vietnam to court American congressional votes in its favor.